modmore/docs/en/03_MoreGallery/v1.x/index.md

 ---
 title: MoreGallery
+description: Documentation for MoreGallery, a premium extra from modmore for MODX.
 ---

 [MoreGallery](https://www.modmore.com/moregallery/) is an intuitive and fully featured image gallery for MODX with tags, cropping, custom fields and video.